 An adjustment, DINADD, is made to DSIM_LEG.
 This additive adjustment accounts for workers who fail to meet the requirement for disability-insured status solely because of having no earnings while receiving disability benefits.
 INSURED assumes that workers who have been on the disability rolls for more than 3 years would be in this situation3.
-Thus, DINADD is by age, sex, and cohort.
+Thus, DINADD is by age, sex, and cohort, where ALPHA is equal to 0.75.